salina-health/www.salina.ai/content/team/yannis.md

 promoted: false
 ---

-Ioannis has a PhD in computer vision from UCL, has developed medical AI applications and has extensive software development experience.
+Ioannis has a PhD in computer vision from UCL, has developed medical AI applications, and has extensive software development experience.
 He has been building the Salina voice AI application.